Xenityy/ScratchAPI-Python-/README.md

 `scratch3api.Send('PikachuB2005','MyPassword').Profile('griffpatch','Hello!')` will comment 'Hello!' on griffpatch's profile

-These alow you to comment:
+These allow you to comment:
+!!!
+Do not misuse.
+Scratch Team will ban your account !!!
 * `Profile('username','comment')` -Comments on the user's profile
 * `Project('Project ID','comment')` -Comments on the progect
 * `Studio('Studio ID','comment')` -Comments on the studio